Civilian Conservation Corps

 The CCC was designed to build confidence and a faith in the future through worthwhile work.
 The men enrolled in the program in Warren County worked in the Allegheny National Forest building roads, planting trees, and building recreational sites.

-CCC was offered to unmarried men between the ages of 18 to 25.
+The CCC was offered to unmarried men between the ages of 18 to 25.
 The original number of men enrolled was 250,000, but was later upped by adding 24,375 older men who lived in or near the forest.
 These men had to be experience in working in the woods.
 Each camp was staffed by three Army officers and a medical officer who were in charge of feeding, clothing, and housing.

-Each camp had trained foresters, local woodsmen, and other supervisory personnel.
+Each CCC camp had trained foresters, local woodsmen, and other supervisory personnel.
 Each camp had an average of 200 young, unmarried men who had been out of work for months or years.
 The Army officers were responsible for camp discipline.
 A camp superintendent was responsible for the work program developed by the Forest Service.

 There was a Civilian Conservation Corps camp in Warren County.
 It was on Bull Hill near Sheffield.
 There is a marker there to show the location.